Exploiting Intrinsic Kinematic Null Space for Supernumerary Robotic Limbs Control: Conclusions and future work

 \section{Conclusions and future work}

-This study presented a new approach for controlling wearable robotic extra-fingers exploiting the redundancy of the human body.
-This kind of control takes advantage of movements in the Implicit Kinematic Kernel space to enable the user to easily and comfortably control wearable robots.
+This study presented a new approach for controlling SRLs exploiting the redundancy of the human body.
+This kind of control takes advantage of movements in the Intrinsic Kinematic Null Space to enable the user to control supernumerary robotic limbs using the natural limb already involved in the task.
+Although IKNS control can be adopted to cooperate with SRLs in numerous scenarios (\eg surgical interventions, handling of loads, etc.), its potential becomes even more evident in the case of users with disabilities, as it overcomes the compromise which is often implicit in the standard \textit{non-autonomous} control: patients can recover part of their lost functionalities with SRLs, but the dexterity of their unimpaired limbs is reduced by the need to control the wearable robots.

-First, we tested the proposed methodology in a virtual environment, proving its reliability and verifying it does not affect the performance of the primary task.
-Then, we used the IKK-based control method in the real environment, assessing that it is easy to learn and easy to use in ADL tasks.
-Results of the experimental evaluation , supported by users' feedback and opinions, revealed that the proposed control strategy is suitable for controlling an extra-finger in the envisaged scenario.
+To provide an evaluation of the IKNS control, firstly we tested the framework in a virtual environment assessing the user capability of obtaining a desired control signal.
+Given the promising results, we asked subjects to test the IKNS control using a supernumerary robotic finger in the real environment in a representative ADLs task (such as picking, moving, and placing real objects).

+Results of the experimental campaign demonstrated that the proposed control strategy is suitable for controlling an additional DoF.
+Indeed, subjects showed good skills in cooperating with the supernumerary robotic finger in a relatively short time and little practice.

-Future research directions include expanding this IKK-based control strategy to govern a larger number of degrees of freedom.
+Future research directions include quantifying how fast users control capabilities improves with practice, as well as expanding the IKNS approach to govern a larger number of degrees of freedom.